-The benefits of data-driven healthcare will empower patients to improve how they manage their health, wellness, and care journey.
-The emergence of tailored digital health, based on the use of AI, smartphone apps, and sensors also requires comprehensive data and innovative ways to safely manage access to personal information.
+The benefits of data-driven healthcare will empower patients to improve how they manage their health, wellness and care journey.
+However, the emergence of tailored digital health, leveraging artificial intelligence, smartphone apps and sensors, requires comprehensive data and innovative ways to safely manage access to personal information.

-To empower patients and enable health care providers with improved access to health data, a digital trust framework that operates seamlessly across the entire health care system is needed.
-This framework will drive better health care delivery for the system and better health outcomes for patients.
+To empower patients and enable healthcare providers with improved access to health data, a digital trust framework that operates seamlessly across the entire healthcare system is needed.
+This framework will drive more efficient healthcare delivery and better health outcomes for patients.

-The platform will apply open standards and a co-operative governance model that will allow users to easily and securely share confidential information through online health care services, in compliance to the highest healthcare industry and public standards of privacy protection.
-Patients will control the sharing and access to the information they deem sensitive and will be able to choose what data can be shared with whom, for what purpose, when, where and for how long.
+The platform will adopt open standards and a cooperative governance model that will allow users to easily and securely share confidential information through online healthcare services, in compliance with the highest standards of privacy protection.
+Patients will control the sharing and access to the information they deem sensitive.

-The pilot phases will start with children in B.C. with Type 1 diabetes with the goal to bring in other patient groups and to expand across Canada and then to the world.
+The pilot phases start with children in B.C. with Type 1 diabetes, with the goal to engage other patient groups as well as expand across Canada and then internationally.